-Viewers guide: Who will control the Senate?
+Viewers' guide: Who will control the Senate?

 Illinois

-First term Sen. Mark Kirk long has been considered the most vulnerable Republican running for reelection this cycle and he appears poised to lose Tuesday to Democratic Rep. Tammy Duckworth, an Iraq war veteran.
+First-term Sen. Mark Kirk long has been considered the most vulnerable Republican running for reelection this cycle and he appears poised to lose Tuesday to Democratic Rep. Tammy Duckworth, an Iraq war veteran.

-While Kirk was an early critic of Trump's -- something that might have helped him in this blue state -- the former Naval intelligence officer couldn't distance himself from his own controversial comments during the campaign such as last week when he challenged Duckworth's statement that her family's military roots traced back to George Washington, since she also has descendants from Thailand.
+While Kirk was an early critic of Trump's -- something that might have helped him in this blue state -- the former Naval intelligence officer couldn't distance himself from his own controversial comments during the campaign, such as last week, when he challenged Duckworth's statement that her family's military roots traced back to George Washington, since she also has descendants from Thailand.
 Kirk apologized, but his fate probably was sealed already.

 The race featured two disabled candidates.
 Kirk suffered a struck stroke four years ago and regularly uses a cane or wheelchair.
 Duckworth lost both her legs in battle and uses a wheelchair.